pdariuslee/book_app/README.md

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->

+---

+Number and name of feature: Components and Forms

+Estimate of time needed to complete: 6-8 hrs

+Start time: 3:30pm

+Finish time: _____

+Actual time needed to complete: _____